 This mobile game platform (for Android phones) provides users with a list of games customized to their preferences to earn money from.
 Just pick a game from the apps mixlist, download and play.
 The more games you play, the more points you earn, which you can trade in for Visa cash cards or gift cards to Amazon, Starbucks, iTunes, Xbox Store, Playstation Store and more.

-This app will reward you for saving money with games that can earn you even more in cash prizes.
-Download the app and open a savings account through it.
-Link your bank and transfer money into your Long Game savings account whenever you want or by scheduling deposits.
-Every time you make a deposit, you’ll earn virtual coins you can spend on games through the app that can win you cash — up to $1,000,000.
-The more you save, the more chances you get to play games and win money.
+This app will reward you for your everyday spending and saving with games that can earn you even more in cash prizes.
+Download the app and open an account with it.
+Set up direct deposit or put money in your account whenever you want.
+As you spend and save, you’ll earn chances to play games through the app that can win you cash — up to $1,000,000.
+Get the Long Games Savings Visa debit card to earn even more coins (and chances to play and win games), plus accelerate your savings with RoundUp every time you swipe.
+The more you save, the more chances you get to win money.

 If you’re a trivia wiz, you can start earning money with those gaming skills playing trivia with Perk Pop Quiz (for Android).
 The app has quizzes from more than 400 film, TV, music, math, science, spelling and vocabulary and geographical themed categories that you can choose from.
 Earn points with every answer you get right and trade them in for Perk Plastik Discover Cards or real gift cards to Amazon, Starbucks, Nike, Target, GameStop and hundreds of other retailers.
 You’ll also regularly be automatically entered to win daily cash prizes of up to $50 for playing challenges and getting high scores.